 In our complex, information-rich, culturally diverse world, literacy is no longer just knowing how to read and write.
-Students need to understand and be proficient in these Five Essential Literacies that are important in our global society:
+Students need to understand and be proficient in these Five Essential Literacies to be successful in our global society:

 - Reading and Writing (the original literacy)

-- Content/Disciplinary Literacy (content & thinking specific to a discipline)
+- Content Area/ Disciplinary Literacy (content & thinking specific to a discipline)